 Mold seems to crop up more often these days, and not just because 2017 has been an unusually wet year.
 Despite a busy hurricane season (remember Maria and Nate?), precipitation has been average.
-The reason mold is more prevalent now than before is because we are paying more attention to it.
+The reason mold is more prevalent now than before is that we are paying more attention to it.

 The Wall Street Journal reported in 2013 that 47 percent of U.S. homes have “substantial mold or dampness.”